 Expansion to the services and tests provided by the DSA are continuously evaluated to provide a more comprehensive service to the industry.
-To that effect methods of analysis need to be developed or compared, a recent example being a comparison of methods to determine antibiotic and other residues in milk: A variety of commercial kits are used by milk buyers and external laboratories in the industry for detecting antibiotic residues in milk during milk reception.
-Most of these kits provide qualitative data, indicating the presence or absence of such residues without being able to specify/identify the type of antimicrobial compound(s).
-A newer testing system, the AOAC approved Randox methods, is able to detect and identify a wide range of antibiotic residues and antimicrobial substances.
-A project was therefore registered44 to compare the results of the Randox system with the generally applied methods used in the industry, amongst others the Copan Milk test.
+To that effect methods of analysis need to be developed or compared, a recent example being a comparison of methods to determine antibiotic and other residues in milk.
 In addition, other methods are standardized from time to time to be used by the industry.

-The quality of milk country wide has recently been affected by the condition known as flocculation/gelation, which is associated with coagulation of milk protein.
+The quality of milk country wide has been affected by the condition known as flocculation/gelation, which is associated with coagulation of milk protein.
 In raw milk the destabilisation of the milk protein results in coagulation with the alizarol alcohol platform test, which is referred to as flocculation.
-This may be caused by a variety of factors, including probably acid production by bacteria, mastitis which causes the pH of the milk to increase, bacterial enzymes produced by psychrotrophic bacteria due to unhygienic practices, low urea-nitrogen and/or too low or too high levels of calcium, phosphates and citrate in the feed of the cows.
-In Ultra-High-Temperature (UHT) milk the type of coagulation is referred to as gelation which affects shelf life, and occurs when the milk protein becomes destabilized during storage as a result of residual intrinsic milk enzymes such as plasmin; residual psychrotrophic bacterial enzymes; or proteolytic enzymes from Bacillus contaminants in the processing factory.
-A research project has been run over five years, the results of which have been summarized45 and is available from the Milk SA office.
-Since contamination with psychrotrophic bacteria such as Pseudomonas arguably is the major cause of the flocculation/gelation problem, a rapid test was developed in support of the alizarol test46.
+This may be caused by a variety of factors, including probably acid production by bacteria, mastitis which causes the pH of the milk to increase, bacterial enzymes produced by psychrotrophic bacteria due to unhygienic practices, and other reasons.
+In Ultra-High-Temperature (UHT) milk the type of coagulation is referred to as gelation which affects shelf life and occurs when the milk protein becomes destabilized during storage as a result of residual intrinsic milk enzymes such as plasmin, residual psychrotrophic bacterial enzymes, or proteolytic enzymes from Bacillus contaminants in the processing factory.
+Since contamination with psychrotrophic bacteria such as Pseudomonas arguably is the major cause of the flocculation/gelation problem, rapid tests were developed in support of the alizarol test.